Steve-Tech/CrOS_EC_Python/README.md

 [PawnIO](https://pawnio.eu/) can be installed using the installer from the website.
 PawnIO is signed and does not require disabling driver signature enforcement.

-You will also need to download the [`LpcCrOSEC`](https://github.com/namazso/PawnIO.Modules/pull/3) module, and copy it to your working directory.
+You will also need to download the [latest release](https://github.com/namazso/PawnIO.Modules/releases/) of the PawnIO modules and copy `LpcCrOSEC.bin` to your working directory.

 #### WinRing0